leonbohmann/culletscanner-tools/README.md

 After Cropping the glass pane out of the scan image, the cropped result will be placed in the output directory next to the copied source scan file.

-## Tool: Mark
-Does the same as filter, but will rename the cropped and copied files according to a marking on the glass pane.

-If the glass pane is marked with a code (i.e. 4.70.1) in the upper right corner, the resulting files will be renamed after that.
+When scanning the output images, the tool uses OCR techniques to try and identify a handwritten Series ID, which must be placed somewhere in the top right corner of the glass.
+If the recognition fails, the input debug id from cullet scanner file name is used.